Convicts, conflict and confrontation | National Library of Australia (NLA)

 • What was your crime?
 Do you regret committing it?

-• What do you remember of your childhood?
+• How do you feel about your future?

 Curriculum links

-This resource has been developed with specific reference to the five History content descriptions for Year 5 students in the Australian Curriculum: Humanities and Social Sciences.
+This resource has been developed with specific reference to the five History content descriptions for Year 5 students in the Australian Curriculum: Humanities and Social Sciences for Year 5 students.

 • Reasons (economic, political and social) for the establishment of British colonies in Australia after 1800 (ACHASSK106)